bobburgers7/pi-video-photo-slideshow/README.md

           # Turn HDMI On (9:00/9:00am)
           0 9 * * * /home/pi/rpi-hdmi.sh on

-6. folder shared with remote location is used as the video + picture location that default.xspf is pointed at.
+6. create a playlist (default.xspf) that is pointed at the folder shared with remote location
-7. cannot run VLC as root, so run it as a user.
+7. cannot run VLC as root, so run it as a user in crontab

           @reboot cvlc --image-duration=30 --no-osd --no-repeat -fLZ /home/pi/default.xspf vlc://quit